microsoft/nni/docs/en_US/Compression/Overview.rst

      - Automatic pruning by iteratively call SimulatedAnnealing Pruner and ADMM Pruner `Reference Paper <https://arxiv.org/abs/1907.03141>`__
    * - `AMC Pruner <../Compression/Pruner.rst#amc-pruner>`__
      - AMC: AutoML for Model Compression and Acceleration on Mobile Devices `Reference Paper <https://arxiv.org/pdf/1802.03494.pdf>`__
+   * - `Transformer Head Pruner <../Compression/Pruner.rst#transformer-head-pruner>`__
+     - Pruning attention heads from transformer models either in one shot or iteratively.

 You can refer to this `benchmark <../CommunitySharings/ModelCompressionComparison.rst>`__ for the performance of these pruners on some benchmark problems.